 And the game’s Kickstarter crowdfunding campaign started on February 20, getting off to a decent start – but, by March 16, four days short of the campaign’s end, it had only raised a little over £20k of its £60k funding goal.
 Diecast duly announced the project cancelled on Kickstarter, saying: “Clearly, we have fallen short of the mark on this occasion.
 However, this is not the end of the runway and we have exciting plans for the future!”

 The digital version was intended to feature up to 18 aircraft per side, either in single-player battles against the AI, or head-to-head in online multiplayer.
 It had also aimed to feature the action card system from the tabletop game.

-Originally released in 2017, this is a fairly popular two-player mass air combat wargame designed by Andy Chambers, of Battlefleet Gothic fame.
+Originally released in 2017, the Blood Red Skies tabletop game is a fairly popular two-player mass air combat wargame designed by Andy Chambers, of Battlefleet Gothic fame.

-The base set is focused on the Battle of Britain, but plenty of rules and miniature expansions have been released in the years since, as you can see from Warlord’s official page for the Blood Red Skies product line.
+Its base set is focused on the Battle of Britain, but plenty of rules and miniature expansions have been released in the years since, as you can see from Warlord’s official page for the Blood Red Skies product line.

 Or, if you prefer wargames without tape-measures, try our guide to the best war board games.